chm-diederichs/minisign/README.md

  -V                verify that a signature is valid for a given file -m <file>         file to sign/verify
- -o                combined with -V, output the file content after verification -H                combined with -S, pre-hash in order to sign large files -p <pubkeyfile>   public key file (default: ./minisign.pub) -P <pubkey>       public key, as a base64 string
+ -o                combined with -V, output the file content after verification -p <pubkeyfile>   public key file (default: ./minisign.pub) -P <pubkey>       public key, as a base64 string
  -s <seckey>       secret key file (default: ~/.minisign/minisign.key)